CurtainUp

 Stage Manager: Alma Owen

 What it's about: A new musical based on the Korean film of the same name.
 Think Little Shop of Horrors meets So I Married an Axe Murderer meets (a Korean) Gertrude Stein.
-The romance/comedy/horror story is set in Seoul, Korea.
+The romance/comedy/horror story is set in Seoul, Korea and a non-reviewable workshop production.

 July 10 to 26